 ii.
 The tapeworm has hooks and suckers which are used for attachment to the intestine of the host to avoid dislodgement.

 iii.
-The body has thick cuticle which resists digestive enzymes of the host.
+The body has a thick cuticle which resists the digestive enzymes of the host.

 iv.
 The flat body surface of the tapeworm provides a large surface area for the absorption of already digested food.

 v.
 The entire body is used also for the absorption of food.

 Biting and chewing mechanism, e.g. grasshopper or cockroach: